-In 2015 Medicare served 55 million beneficiaries.
-Medicare covers nearly all Americans age 65 and older.
-Medicare also covers individuals younger than age 65 who have received federal disability benefits for at least two years, and individuals with end-stage renal disease.
+In 2017, Medicare served 58 million beneficiaries and covered nearly all Americans age 65 and older.
+Medicare also covers individuals younger than age 65 who have been receiving federal disability benefits under the Social Security Disability Insurance (SSDI) program for at least two years, as well as individuals with end-stage renal disease.

-Medicare beneficiaries obtain covered medical services from private physicians, hospitals, skilled nursing facilities, home health agencies, and other types of providers who meet Medicare’s requirements and agree to participate in Medicare.
+Medicare beneficiaries obtain covered medical services from physicians, hospitals, skilled-nursing facilities, home health agencies, and other types of providers who meet Medicare’s requirements and agree to participate in Medicare.
 Medicare employs a number of different ways to pay health care providers.
 It has been a leader in testing and adopting payment methods to promote high-quality, cost-effective care.

 Medicare beneficiaries may choose to obtain Medicare-covered services in one of two ways: through traditional fee-for-service Medicare (also called Original MedicareOriginal Medicare,also known as Traditional or Fee-For-Service Medicare, works on a fee-for-service basis.
 This means that you can go to any doctor or hospital that accepts Medicare, anywhere in the United States, and Medicare will pay its share of the bill for any Medicare-covered service it… ) or by enrolling in one of the Medicare Advantage (MA) (also known as Medicare Part C) private health care plans available in their location.